-This page describes how to configure a three node meshed network (see Wikipedia) which is a very cheap approach to create a 3 node HA cluster, that can be used to host CEPH cluster, or similar clustered solutions that require 3 nodes in order to operate in fully HA mode.
+This page describes how to configure a three node meshed network (see Wikipedia (opens new window)) which is a very cheap approach to create a 3 node HA cluster, that can be used to host a Ceph cluster, or similar clustered solutions that require 3 nodes in order to operate with full high-availability.

 Meshed network requires no physical network switches, the 3 physical nodes are interlinked with each other using multiple network interfaces.

 Example with 3 nodes that each has 3 NIC, 1 is for WAN connection and 2 are used to interlink with remaining 2 nodes: